Add-ons

 }

 The full bundle includes one Observation per mapped metric across all available summaries.
-The examples above illustrate the three Observation categories used: vital-signs (body metrics), activity (physical data), and survey (sleep data).
+The preceding examples illustrate the three Observation categories used: vital-signs (body metrics), activity (physical data), and survey (sleep data).

 The Medical Devices add-on is an optional module that, once activated, enriches supported events with a device_source_data_array object appended at the top level of each event.
 This object provides metadata about the physical device that captured the measurement.